The Difference Between SSL and TLS

-A secure connection happens via what is called a “handshake” between your browser and the web server.
-A simplified explanation of this is that the server and your browser agree on a literal “secret” handshake between each other based upon the type of encryption (SSL/TLS) and the SSL certificate itself.
-This handshake forms its encoding from the interaction of the public and private certificate key.
-From that point onward they use this secret handshake to confirm the information sent back and forth is from the authentic source.
+A secure connection happens utilizing what's called a “handshake” between your browser and the web server.
+The server and a browser agree on a “secret” handshake between each other based upon the type of encryption used.
+This handshake forms the encryption from the interaction of the public and private certificate keys.
+The endpoints use this handshake to confirm the information transferred is only from the authenticated connection sources.

-As you may have heard, Google and FireFox are phasing out non-SSL/TLS encrypted websites.
-The change will soon show an explicit warning with the browsers for any site that is not covered by an SSL certificate.
-The browsers will force an acknowledgment that you want to proceed with an insecure website before showing any content.
+Recently, both Google and Firefox have penalising non-SSL/TLS encrypted websites.
+The change now show an explicit warning within the browser not using an SSL certificate.
+The browser will force an acknowledgment before proceeding to an insecure website prior to showing any content.

-For business owners who accept online payments, it is even more critical to not only have an SSL certificate but also enforces the latest TLS versions on the server.
-In a PCI compliance scan, it requires that the domain only use specific TLS versions.
+For sites that accept online payments, it is critical to use an SSL, and also enforce the latest TLS version.
+A PCI compliance scan requires that the domain use only newer TLS versions.

 SSL and TLS each have specific version types which declare the type of encryption that the SSL certificate will use.
 The SSL versions are: